Skip to content

 Testing framework

-• Makes it easier to write unit tests
+• A formal way to write tests

 • Takes some scaffolding

-Test if something is true
+Example test: test if something is true

 No testing framework: